 Our app offers Gantt chart visualization for your project.
 Each Jira issue in the WBS is visualized as a bar while the dependencies between the issues are represented as arrows on the chart area.
 Pay attention to the critical path to reduce the risk of bottlenecks and ensure timely project completion.

 Save a newly created Gantt chart as a Baseline to monitor your project progress against the original plan.
 Once you’ve completed a project, you can review the Baseline to review and improve your project development processes.

 Utilizing Jira to track issues and manage projects allows you to execute important responsibilities with increased flexibility and adaptability.

-Adopting Jira completely also ensures that the projects and tasks are easily accessible to you and your team members.
+Adopting Jira completely also ensures that project roadmaps, timelines, and tasks are easily accessible to you and your team members.